 This week on USMLE Prep Platform Reviews: Pathoma

 Pathoma is an outstanding resource for your USMLE Step 1 and Step 2 CK studies, which integrates embryology, anatomy, pathophysiology, and pathology all in one.
-The online video lectures are given by Dr. Hussain Sattar, a pathology professor at the University of Chicago, and the quality of these lectures are excellent as he makes memorable points in an easy to learn way.
+The online video lectures are given by Dr. Hussain Sattar, a pathology professor at the University of Chicago, and the quality of these lectures is excellent as he makes memorable points in an easy-to-learn way.
 The lengths of the various lectures vary, but Dr. Sattar allocates appropriate time to each body system and expands when necessary to tie in various points from basic physiology.
 With regards to illustrations found in the video content, Dr. Sattar draws out various parts of his lectures, including but not limited to blood vessels, the clotting cascade, and general pathology concepts to add color to his points and make them more easily understandable.
 We find that many of our students that use Pathoma often replicate these illustrations in studying for their USMLE exam because they are so memorable.

 Before we get into our quick points and full review of Pathoma, we do want to note that since Pathoma does not try to advertise itself as a complete 1-stop shop to USMLE prep, (but rather just a “tremendous resource in studying for USMLE Step 1”) we have not penalized the platform in our ratings for its lack of on-site features such as flashcards, a Qbank, a customizable study schedule, etc. As such, while we do rank Pathoma very highly, we also recommend using it in addition to at least 1 other USMLE prep resource.